dome9/cloud-supervisor/README.md

 * Runtime: Node.JS 4.3
 * Handler: lambda.myHandler
 * Role: create a new role for the `cloud-supervisor`.
 Provide the role with enough permission do perform your actions.
 * Timeout: Depending on your environemnt size, the bundle size (# of rules) and configured actions.
-The Dome9 system will take a few seconds to perfrom an assessment, and then the script will take additional time to automatically remediate.
-Set to at least 30 seconds, and monitor the execution time.
+The Dome9 system will take a few seconds to perform an assessment, and then the script will take additional time to automatically remediate.
+It is recommended to set the timeout to 60 seconds, and to monitor the execution time.
 * VPC : no need to be run inside VPC unless your custom actions needs to have network connections to your VPC instances/data.
 * Environment Variables: *Make sure* to include the required environment variables:
     * keyId